omniboard/pushup-bot/README.md

 - `ACTIVE_WEEKDAYS`: List of weekdays that notices will be sent.
 Default is "MTWRF", possible values "MTWRFSU".
 - `SLACK_API_TOKEN`
 - `SLACK_CHANNEL`

-## Deployment

-Built in Ruby.
-Can be deployed to Heroku or similar infrastructure.

 ## Development